schematics/schematics/README.md

         'year': 1990
     }

-3. A dictionary safe for transmitting to anyone on the site.
+A dictionary safe for transmitting to the public, not just the owner.
 We achieve this by calling `make_json_publicsafe`.

     {
         'title': u'Total Recall',